Dispersal density estimation across scales: Discussion

 for the choice $h_1=\sigma^{-1}(\frac{1}{4\gamma}\log n)^{-1/\beta}$. \end{thm} Several remarks are in order: {\bf 1)} for $d=1$, the uniform distribution corresponds to the degree of ill-posedness $t=1$ for which we indeed recover the rate $(n\sigma)^{2s/(2s+3)}$. {\bf 2)} For more regular distributions with $t>1$ the dependence of the deconvolution rate on the scaling parameter $\sigma$ is even more severe.
 For $t=\frac32d$ the deconvolution estimator is only consistent if $n\sigma^{2d}\to\infty.$ Since the analysis of the variance of an interaction approach in the general setting reveals a term of order $n\sigma^{2d}$, {\it cf.} Remark~\ref{rem:VarianceGeneral}, we conjecture that there is a regime where $f$ cannot be estimated consistently if $t>\frac32d$.

-To discuss the behaviour of an interaction estimator similiar to \eqref{eq: esti int}, we note first that our variance estimates in Section~\ref{sec:Bias-and-variance} can be generalised to other parent distributions with bounded densities and to higher dimensions, see in particular Remark~\ref{rem:VarianceGeneral} at the end of Section \ref{sec:Bias-and-variance}.
+To discuss the behaviour of an interaction estimator similar to \eqref{eq: esti int}, we first note that our variance estimates in Section~\ref{sec:Bias-and-variance} can be generalised to arbitrary parent distributions with bounded densities and to higher dimensions, see in particular Remark~\ref{rem:VarianceGeneral} at the end of Section \ref{sec:Bias-and-variance}.
 A soon as the bias due to $\bar{\mathcal U_\sigma(f\ast p)}$ in the interaction regime can be controlled, one can in principle build an estimator $\widehat f_h^{\tt{int}}(z_0)$ with mean squared-error of order

 for $f\in \mathcal G_{d}^{s}(z_0,L)$.
 An optimised choice of $h=(n\wedge\sigma^{-d})^{-1/(2s+d)}$ then yields

 However, the analysis of the bias due to $\bar{\mathcal U_\sigma(f\ast p)}$ is quite delicate and we do not have a clear understanding of its behaviour at the moment.
 Note also that the analysis of the interaction estimator is applicable to a generating parent trait point process with intensity $\lambda n\eins_{\mathcal O}(x)\d x$ for any Borel set $\mathcal O \subset\R^{d}$ without additional difficulties.